 DISCHARGE/ACTIVITY BMP DETAIL # BMP/POLLUTION CONTROL Vehicle leaks & equipment fueling 6, 13, 14 Clean up leaks with rags or absorbents.
 Sweep, using granular absorbent material (cat litter).
 Fuel only in designated area and place a spill kit in the fueling area.
 Other Wastes Roof drains to sanitary sewer (may need a disc nated with industrial waste products, discharge with approval from local sanitary authority harge permit). nation is present, discharge to pervious surface.
 Cooling water Air conditioning condensate Recycle/reuse.
 Discharge permit may be required, contact local sanitary authority.
 Pumped groundwater, infiltration/foundation drainage (contaminated) Recycle/reuse (landscaping, etc.).
 Discharge permit may be required, contact local sanitary authority Fire fighting flows Under emergency conditions, Fire Department will determine the appropriate procedures to use.
 If contamination is present, and life and safety are not at issue, Fire Department will attempt to prevent flow to stream or storm drainage system.
 Clean-up wastewater from sewer back-up Follow this procedure: a.
 Block storm drain, contain, collect and return spilled material to the sanitary sewer. b.
 Block storm drain; rinse remaining material to collection point and pump to sanitary sewer.
-(No rinsewater may flow to storm drain.)
+(No rinsewater may flow to storm drain.) c.
+Report to local jurisdiction

-5.2 Pollution Control BMP's
+5.2 Pollution Control Measures and BMPs

-This chapter describes specific BMP's for common construction activities that may pollute storm water.
-The following fact sheets were adapted from the Construction Methods Handbook developed in 1993 by California's Storm Water Quality Task Force and are suitable for inclusion in many ESCP's or PCP's for typical contractor activities.
-The BMP's listed are not an exhaustive list, nor will every BMP be appropriate for every situation.
-Therefore, suggested BMP's that are inappropriate may be deleted and additional BMP's for specific site conditions should be added.
-In addition, the selection and implementation of BMP's should be reviewed on a regular basis to match the changing conditions at construction sites.
+This section describes specific BMPs for common construction activities that may pollute storm water.
+The following fact sheets were adapted from the Construction Methods Handbook developed in 1993 by California's Storm Water Quality Task Force and are suitable for inclusion in many ESCPs or PCPs for typical contractor activities.
+The BMPs listed are not an exhaustive list, nor will every BMP be appropriate for every situation.
+Therefore, suggested BMPs that are inappropriate may be deleted and additional BMPs for specific site conditions should be added to the ESCP or PCP.
+In addition, the selection and implementation of BMPs should be reviewed on a regular basis to match the changing conditions at construction sites.